 Stella told me that the day before the wedding, she asked a group of her visiting ladies to help create the flowers.
 (TAKE THIS AS A HINT – use those bridesmaids!)
 They were a little shocked, but got the hang of it quickly!
 She says, “We made flowers for the altar, my bouquet, two bridesmaids bouquets and two for the flower girls.
 We filled mason jars, and small vases with loose arrangements hung cafe lights and set places with the

 After the wedding, Stella and hubby didn’t want to throw away the gorgeous flowers, so the guests and the band took home the little vases and jars of flowers for themselves and their significant others.
 “I took my bouquet home and put it in water.
 I had it for a couple of weeks!”

 “The flowers, however, arrived a slightly dehydrated, but all perked up happily after being

 watered.
-They held up really well, even the hydrangeas had only wilted a little
+They held up well; even the hydrangeas had only wilted a little

 I Highly recommend blooms by the box!” – Stella

 Using these flowers you are paying $200.00 for your wedding flowers!
 I am not exaggerating I added up the prices myself!
 I recently talked to a bride who got a quote from a professional florist for $6,000.00!
 Those two prices cannot even compare!
-That extra $5,800 could go toward a down payment on a house, your dream honey moon, a couple extra guests at your wedding, a DJ, a photographer, pretty much anything!
-I would say doing your own wedding flowers at wholesale prices is a great way to budget in some other things you cannot compromise.
+That extra $5,800 could go toward a down payment on a house, your dream honeymoon, a couple of extra guests at your wedding, a DJ, a photographer, pretty much anything!
+I would say if you do your wedding flowers at wholesale prices is a great way to budget for some other things you cannot compromise.